Serpent03/cute-net/readme.md

 git clone https://github.com/Serpent03/cute-net.git
 ```

-Before starting, build the project using `make`, and run the project using `./main`.
+Before starting, build the project using `make`, and run the project using `make run`.
+The `./main` executable is generated inside `src/`.

 ## Overview